-The “new strategic weapon” mentioned by North Korean leader Kim Jong-un could be an advanced intercontinental ballistic missile, the Voice of America reported, citing multiple North Korea experts.
+The “new strategic weapon” North Korean leader Kim Jong-un mentioned could be an advanced intercontinental ballistic missile, Voice of America reported, citing multiple North Korea experts.

-“I think we could see something like Solid fuel ICBM launch from North Korea.
-That doesn’t actually mean that they developed it by themselves,” Markus Schiller, whose expertise lies in mechanical and aerospace engineering, told the VOA on Wednesday.
+“I think we could see something like solid fuel ICBM launch from North Korea.
+That doesn’t actually mean that they developed it by themselves,” Markus Schiller, who is an expert in mechanical and aerospace engineering, told VOA on Wednesday.

-On a more cautious note, Bruce Bennett, a senior defense analyst at the Rand Corp., doubted whether North Korea is capable of even firing an actual ICBM off the US coast.
-The communist regime has not really demonstrated an actual ICBM kind of launch, he said.
+Bruce Bennett, a senior defense analyst at the Rand Corp., doubted whether the North is capable of even firing an actual ICBM off the US coast.
+The communist regime has not really demonstrated an actual ICBM launch, he said.
 Kim’s reference to a new strategic weapon aimed at dividing Seoul and Washington, he added.

 By Choi Si-young (email@example.com